Opinion | Democrats need to put an expiration date on the Republican Senate

 That is power in action.
 Democrats may not be able to stop this outrage, but on Nov.
 3 they can — and should — put a firm expiration date on the Republican Party's power.

 Joe Biden's lead over Trump in the polls is large enough that Trump looks likely to be a drag on incumbent GOP senators facing tough reelection campaigns.
-Trump's prospects, and, by extension, those of his fellow Republicans, are not likely to be improved by the New York Times's recent revelation that the president, who pretends to be a brilliant and munificent businessman, is massively in debt and in the first year of his term paid just $750 in federal income tax.
+Trump's prospects, and, by extension, those of his fellow Republicans, are not likely to be improved by the New York Times's revelation that the president, who pretends to be a brilliant and munificent businessman, is massively in debt and, in the first year of his term, paid just $750 in federal income tax.

 The parlous state of the Republican slate is illustrated by the fact that even Graham, whose reelection is usually a mere formality, finds himself in a real battle against Democratic challenger Jaime Harrison.
 Recent CBS and Quinnipiac polls have shown that race a dead heat; and Harrison has raised such a formidable war chest that Graham was reduced to going on Fox News last week and literally begging viewers for money to keep himself competitive.
 "I'm being killed financially," he pleaded.